2016 ICC World Cricket League Division Four

 The 2016 ICC World Cricket League Division Four was an international limited-overs cricket tournament held in Los Angeles from 29 October – 5 November 2016.
 It was the fifth edition of WCL Division Four, and the first World Cricket League tournament played in the United States.
 All matches were played at the Leo Magnus Cricket Complex.

 The tournament was won by the United States, who defeated Oman in the final by 13 runs.
 Both the finalists were promoted to the 2017 Division Three tournament.
 The bottom two teams, Jersey and Italy, were relegated to Division Five.
-Jersey's Corey Bisson was the leading run-scorer, while Denmark's Aftab Ahmed and American pace bowler Timil Patel were the equal leading wicket-takers.
+Jersey's Corey Bisson was the leading run-scorer, while Denmark's Aftab Ahmed and the United States' Timil Patel were the joint leading wicket-takers.
 Oman's Khawar Ali, an all-rounder, was named player of the tournament.

 After the conclusion of the tournament, the United States captain Steven Taylor said that "this victory means a lot to us, especially as it came with the home crowd behind us".
 The United States coach Pubudu Dassanayake said "I wouldn't have settled for runner-up in the final" and that he was "very happy how things went in the final".